 Once they detect your website might be sending ‘fishy’ notifications, they will send you an email, 30 days before blocking your notifications.
 They consider suspicious any push notification that includes links that send fake messages, phishing, or malware.

 Finding and fixing a Chrome 86 Abusive Notification Report

 During the 30 day period you can resolve the issues you’ll find in the Abusive Notifications Report from Google’s Search Console.
 Then you can check their guide on how to fix abusive notifications, and request a new review of your website.
 What they propose as a quick fix is to remove the suspicious push, and ask for a new review.

-Only if you don’t solve the issue in time, will your users receive the Permission Prompt warning them that the notifications are blocked and requesting them to continue blocking the Push from your websites.
+Only if you don’t solve the issue in time, will your users receive the Permission Prompt warning that the notifications are blocked and request them to continue blocking the Push from your websites.
 They look just like your classic prompt push, showing in your upper right corner on desktop and the bottom of your screen, on mobile devices.